garysweaver/irie/README.md

 #### Debugging Includes

-If a concern method is not being called that you think should be called or an actionizer method is not there that you assumed should be loaded, you may need to determine what was included and in what order concern methods are being used.
+If a concern method is not being called that you think should be called or a method is missing, you may need to determine what was included and in what order concern methods are being used.

 If there is a problem with class load related to includes: